 Services to Students

-Some students, usually those who have been at the college for a couple of semesters, find their own note takers among their classmates; while others will ask your help in selecting competent, reliable volunteers from the class.
-These students will give you two forms: the first is an Announcement by Faculty Recruit a Note Taker in Class that you may use and does not identify the student; the second is a Note Taker Sign-Up that you may circulate to generate volunteers.
+Some students, usually those who have been at the College for a couple of semesters, find their own note takers among their classmates while others will ask your help in selecting competent, reliable volunteers from the class.
+These students will give you two forms: the first is an Announcement by Faculty to Recruit a Note Taker in Class that you may use and does not identify the student; the second is a Note Taker Sign-Up that you may circulate to generate volunteers.